RESEARCH

 Intrinsically disordered proteins

-Protein misfolding and aggregation
+Protein aggregation